How to check your primary school place on National Offer Day

 We understand that for a number of reasons parents may want to change the schools they originally listed on their application.
 For further guidance, please view:

 - Apply for a secondary school place for the 2017/2018 school year and read the guidance provided under the tab ‘after you apply: School Offer Day’ or

 - Apply for a primary school place for the 2017/2018 school year and read the guidance provided under the tab ‘after you apply: School Offer Day’

 When can you give me waiting list information?

-If we are unable to offer your child a place at one of your preferred schools, we will automatically add their name to the waiting list for these schools on National Offer Day.
+If we are unable to offer your child a place at one of your preferred schools for the normal year of entry, we will automatically add their name to the waiting list for these schools on National Offer Day.
 Names are placed on the waiting list in the priority order set out in the school's admission oversubscription criteria and not in the order in which an application is received.
 Your child's name can therefore move up and down the waiting list depending on what other applications are received for that school.

 You can ring the us on 0345 600 0981 (local rate) or email us at firstname.lastname@example.org to find out your child’s position on the waiting list, but please remember that it is only accurate at the time of the phone call.

 Should there be some circumstances which may affect your child's place on the waiting list ( moving home for example), you should send the appropriate written evidence to the admissions team as soon as possible.